liferay/liferay-docs/userGuide/en/chapters/12-administering-liferay-portal.markdown

 **Description:** describes the site's intended function.

 **Membership Type:** can be open, restricted, or private.
 An open site appears in the My Sites portlet and users can join and leave the site whenever they want.
 A restricted site is the same except that users can only request membership.
 A site administrator must then explicitly grant or deny users' requests to join.
-A private site does not appear in the My Sites portlet and users must be added to it manually by a site administrator.
+A private site does not appear in the My Sites portlet, and users must be added to it manually by a site administrator.

 **Active:** determines whether a site is active or inactive.
-Inactive sites are inaccessible but can be activated whenever a site administrator chooses to active them.
+Inactive sites are inaccessible but can be activated whenever a site administrator wishes.

 Once you've created a site, it appears in the list on the Sites page of the control panel.
-Once the site has been created you can specify more details about the site, which fall under three main categories: Basic Information, Search Engine Optimization, and Advanced.
+Once the site has been created you can specify more details about the site, and these fall under three main categories: Basic Information, Search Engine Optimization, and Advanced.

 ![Figure 12.5: Editing a Site](../../images/01-site-editor.png)

 **Details:** lets you edit the information you entered when you created the site and allows you to choose a site template for the public or private pages of your site.
 If you select a site template, leave the *Enable propagation of changes from the site template* box checked to automatically update your site if the associated site template changes.
-If you uncheck this box but recheck it later, the template pages then will be reapplied to your site, overwriting any changes that may have been made.
+If you uncheck this box but recheck it later, the template pages are then reapplied to your site, overwriting any changes that may have been made.

-**Categorization:** allows you to apply Liferay's tagging mechanism to the site.
-Tags can be very useful for sites within the portal whose functions can easily be described by keywords.
+**Categorization:** allows you to apply categories and tags to the site.
+These can be useful for sites whose functions can easily be described by keywords.

 **Site URL:** lets you set friendly URLs and virtual hosts for your web site.